crazzfeng/sendcloud-docs/docs/Email Sending/tracking.md

 🔒 **HTTPS Encrypted Tracking**: Avoid browser blocking and improve data accuracy

 **Important Note:**
 Due to browser upgrades like Chrome, loading HTTP resources will be blocked.
-It is recommended to upload an SSL certificate and enable HTTPS tracking.
+We recommend uploading an SSL certificate and enabling HTTPS tracking.
 Ensure the CNAME configuration in your DNS remains valid to prevent link failures.

 ## Tracking On/Off Management